TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 Successful slang captures specific emotions or experiences.
 "Main character energy" captures the feeling of confident self-ownership.
 "Touch grass" captures frustration with chronically online behavior.

-Our finding: The best slang doesn't just describe—it expresses feelings that standard English struggles with.
+The best slang doesn't just describe—it expresses feelings that standard English struggles with.
 That's why it persists even after becoming "cringe" among some users.

 Memetic Potential